Serenade No. 13 in G major, K. 525, 'Eine kleine Nachtmusik'

 A chance to hear talented young musicians

-This concert is scheduled to end at 9:20 pm.
+The concert is scheduled to end at approximately 9.30 pm.